CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/firstguide/install.md

 To uninstall the Voice, follow the same steps.
 Select the Voice and then perform the uninstallation procedure.

-<span style="color: red">※ DO NOT directly delete the files in the installation directory.
+<span style="color: red">\* DO NOT directly delete the files in the installation directory.
 The software will not operate properly.</span>

 ## If Wanted to Use in Another Computer